 For each of these, you’ll need to show a copy of your state home education registration letter.

 You will need ID providing your name and date of birth (birth certificate, passport etc), a recent passport photo and your official homeschooling registration letter.
 Cost is approximately $30 and is valid around the world.
 As at September 2020, Australians can not apply for the card online so you will need to find your closest issuer here.The ISIC gives you access to loads of discounts as well as the ability to prove your age.
 The ISIC only lasts for one year from date of issue so you need to order a new one each year.
 It is valid as a student card on Countrylink trains.There are all sorts of discounts ISIC holders are eligible for such as discount movie tickets and flights.

 Kids aged 5 to 18 can travel on a child myki card (although students over 17 are required to carry proof of age).
-Home educated students are not eligible for a Victorian Student Pass (which gives you unlimited travel on all train, tram and bus services within your chosen zones until the expiry of the pass) because they do not travel to and from school each day.
-However, they can apply for a PTV Student ID card which they can carry as proof they are eligible for the child myki fare (so only necessary if they look over 17).
+Home educated students are now eligible for a Victorian Student Pass (which gives you unlimited travel on all train, tram and bus services within your chosen zones until the expiry of the pass – though costs money to purchase, so mayn’t be worth it) and/or a PTV Student ID card which they can carry as proof they are eligible for the child myki fare (so only necessary if they look over 17).
 To apply:

 - complete the PTV School Student ID application form (PDF or Word) excluding the School Declaration and Student Passes sections

 - enclose a photocopy of your current Victorian Registration and Qualifications Authority (VRQA) home schooling notification letter

 - enclose a cheque made out to Public Transport Victoria for the cost of the VSP and $9 for the PTV ID.

 - Send your application to:

 Home School PTV School Student ID applications